 - Keep yourself away from negative and also disruptive emotions by reading, listening to music, watching good movies, or shows.

-- Blessed are those who can paint or play musical instruments, asserts Eric Dalius.
+- Blessed are those who can paint or play musical instruments, asserts EJ Dalius.
 If you can do stitching or gardening, it’s time to rekindle your aspirations and hobbies during the lockdown.

 While physical health tips are customary, it’s important to take care of your mind.
 Your main focus will be on reducing stress.
 Maintain your regular routine as its critical to mental health.
 Apart from following a strict bedtime routine, you need to maintain meal consistency.